dahamv/dahamv.github.io/hibernate.md

   @Id
   private int lId;
   private String lName;
-  @ManyToOne // a column will be made in Laptop table to store the sId of the Studends who are the laptop owners private Student laptopOwner;
+  //a column will be made in Laptop table to store the sId of the Studends who are the laptop owners
+  @ManyToOne
+  private Student laptopOwner;
 }